-An appeal is the only method by which a student can request a review of a decision made by an academic body about progression, assessment and award.
+An appeal is the only method by which a student can request a review of a decision made by an academic body about progression, assessment and award, as well as decisions made under several other Queen Mary policies.

-You are strongly advised to talk to your tutor or another member of staff in your department before submitting an appeal.
+You are strongly advised to talk to your school or institute before submitting a Formal Appeal.
 Please do not email the Principal.
 You can also seek advice from the Advocacy and Representation officer in the Students' Union.

 Please note that the following are NOT valid grounds for appeal: